 • Ductwork quality and age.

-• How many windows your house has and the style, because big or picture windows can be lower efficiency.
+• How many windows your home has and the style, since big or picture windows can be lower efficiency.

 • How many people live in your home.